 Stage 2 – complaint heard by Headteacher

 The Headteacher may delegate the task of collating the information to another staff member but not the decision on the action to be taken.
 The Headteacher will arrange for the complaint to be acknowledged within 5 school working days of receiving it and a meeting may be requested to discuss the issue in further detail.
 Following an investigation the Headteacher will endeavour to produce a written response within 10 school working days of sending the acknowledgement.
 However if a complaint is more complex to review this could be extended to a maximum of 20 school working days.
-The school will provide you details of the new deadline and an accompanying explanation for any delay.
+The school will provide details of the new deadline and an accompanying explanation for any delay.
 If you are not satisfied with the result at stage 2 please write, email or telephone the school within 10 school working days of receipt of the response.
 The school will then look at your complaint at the next stage.

 Stage 3 – complaint heard by Chair of Governors

-If the matter has not been resolved at Stage 2 or the complaint is about the Head of School or Executive Headteacher, then you will need to write to the Chair of Governors care of either Hirst Wood Nursery School or Saltaire Primary School.
+If the matter has not been resolved at Stage 2 or the complaint is about the Head of School /Headteacher, then you will need to write to the Chair of Governors, care of either Hirst Wood Nursery School or Saltaire Primary School.
 The Chair of Governors will arrange for the complaint to be acknowledged within 5 school working days of receiving it and a meeting may be requested to discuss the matter in further detail.
-Following an investigation, the Chair of Governors will endeavour to provide a written response within 10 school working days of sending out the acknowledgement.
+Following an investigation, the Chair of Governors will endeavour to provide a written response within 10 school working days of sending the acknowledgement.
 However if a complaint is more complex to review this can be extended to 20 school working days.
-The school will provide you details of the new deadline and an accompanying explanation for any delay.
-If you are dissatisfied with the result at stage 3, you will need to let the school know within 10 school working days of getting the response.
+The school will provide details of the new deadline and an accompanying explanation for any delay.
+If you are dissatisfied with the result at stage 3, you will need to let the school know within 10 school working days of receipt of the response.
 The school will then look at your complaint at the next stage.

 Stage 4 – complaint heard by Governing Bodies Complaints Appeal Panel

-If the matter has still not been resolved at Stage 3, then you will need to write to the Clerk of Governors care of the relevant School giving details of the complaint and asking that it is put before a Complaints Appeal Panel.
-Should the Chair of Governors have been previously involved at any stage in the process a nominated impartial Governor will convene the Complaints Appeal Panel.
+If the matter has still not been resolved at Stage 3, then you will need to write to the Clerk of Governors, care of the relevant School, giving details of the complaint and asking that it is put before a Complaints Appeal Panel.
+Should the Chair of Governors have been involved at any stage in the process previously, a nominated impartial Governor will convene the Complaints Appeal Panel.
 The complaint will be acknowledged within 5 school working days of the Clerk of Governors receiving it.
 The hearing will normally take place within 20 school working days of sending the acknowledgment.
 The aim of the Complaints Appeal panel hearing is to impartially resolve the complaint and to achieve reconciliation between the school and the complainant.
 All parties will be notified of the Complaints Appeal Panel’s decision in writing within 5 school working days after the date of the hearing.
-The letter will also contain what you need to do if you wish to take the matter further.
-The Governors Complaints Appeal hearing is the last School-based stage of the complaints process.
+The letter will also set out what you need to do if you wish to take the matter further.
+The Complaints Appeal Panel hearing is the last School-based stage of the complaints process.

 If the matter is still unresolved to your satisfaction then you should bring the matter to the attention of the Local Authority Officers responsible for the relevant School at the following address: